Sheikh-Nafis/Mini-Python-Projects-A-Z/2. Mini Python Projects Core Concepts/3. Caesar Ciphar using ASCII/readme.md

-Decoding Example 1: Shifting 'f' by -3
+<h4>Decoding Example 1: Shifting 'f' by -3</h4>
+<hr><br>

 	Now, let's decode 'f' by shifting it backwards by 3:

 	ord('f') gives 102.

 	ord('a') gives 97.
 	Subtracting gives:
 	102 - 97 = 5
 	(This is the position of 'f' in the alphabet, where 'a' = 0, 'b' = 1, 'c' = 2, ..., 'f' = 5.)

 	Subtracting the shift value of -3 gives:
 	5 - 3 = 2.
 	This means we want to move 3 positions back from 'f'.

 	Modulo 26 keeps it within bounds:
 	2 % 26 = 2
 	No wraparound is needed, since 2 is within the alphabet.

 	Adding ord('a') gives:
 	2 + 97 = 99,
 	which corresponds to chr(99), resulting in 'c'.

 	Final Result for Decoding:
 	So, decoding 'f' by -3 results in 'c'.

-	Decoding Example 2: Shifting 'b' by -3
+<h4>Decoding Example 2: Shifting 'b' by -3</h4>
+<hr><br>

 	Now, let's decode 'b' by shifting it backwards by 3:

 	ord('b') gives 98 and ord('a') gives 97.